lgtkgtv/upanishads_vedanta_study/Śaṅkara Bhāṣya--from--Rameshji--reformatted.md

 # **Śaṅkara Bhāṣya — Introduction to Aitareya Upaniṣad**

-Shankara's commentary on the `Aitareya Upanishad` is notably long, primarily to address and refute arguments favoring the supremacy of ritualistic practices (Karma Kanda) found in the preceding `Aitareya Brahmana`.
-Opponents argued that knowledge should be combined with rituals and that one must complete rituals before pursuing self-knowledge, raising questions about the necessity of renunciation.
+The Bhashya (Shankara's commentary) on the `Aitareya Upanishad` is notably long, primarily to address and refute arguments favoring the supremacy of ritualistic practices (Karma Kanda) found in the preceding `Aitareya Brahmana`.
+Poorvapakshi (objectors or Opponents) argued that knowledge should be combined with rituals and that one must complete rituals before pursuing self-knowledge, raising questions about the necessity of renunciation.
 Shankara argues against mixing ritualistic and knowledge paths (Jnana Vidya), emphasizing `renunciation` (sannyasa) as the key separator and asserting that dispassion (vairagya), not prior rituals, is the prerequisite for renunciation.
 His stance is underscored by his own life experience of early renunciation.

+Shankara is explicit in saying that one need not go through Karma Kanda in order to pre-qualify for knowledge.
+The objectors’ main argument is: “Why can Sannyasa (renunciation) not be practised from home?”
+To this Sri Shankara makes a counter suggestion: “If it makes no difference to you then why not go to the forest to practice it?”
+Realising that at the root of the objectors’ mind is the fear of losing their hold on worldly pleasures and worldly ‘customers’, Sri Shankara argues directly with them: “It is totally useless for a Vairagi to remain at home.
+It serves no purpose.
+The man has gone beyond the needs of the flesh.
+Why should he stay on at home?
+You are merely afraid that you will lose all the comforts to which you are attached.”

 The Aitareya Brahmana
 * The `Aitareya Brahmana` is a Vedic text that describes and explains rituals and ceremonies, particularly the Soma sacrifices.